viperproject/gobra-book/src/04/sort.md

 {{#include ./sort.go:InterfaceLessIsTransitive}}
 ```

-Note that in the postcondition of `LessIsConnected` we compare the sequence elements with the ghost comparison `===` which compares values of arbitrary types by identity.
+Note that in the postcondition of `LessIsConnected` we compare the sequence elements using the ghost comparison `===` which compares values of arbitrary types by identity.
-If we used the normal equality `==` instead, Gobra reports an error since the sequence contains elements of type `any` which might not be comparable.
+If we used the normal equality `==` instead, Gobra reports an error since the sequence contains elements of type `any` which might not be directly comparable.
 ``` go
 // ...
 // @ ensures let view := old(View()) in view[i] == view[j]